 You may have heard the term ”web debugging proxies” if you are an application tester.
 According to Global Market Insights, the software application testing market crossed over 40 billion USD in 2020, and it’s estimated to grow by about 7% in the coming years.
 The exponential growth of machine learning, deep learning (like AI), and CI/CD (Continous Integration and Continous Delivery) is considered the catalyst for the growth of application testing jobs.
-We can interpret that application testing plays a severe role in software development and deployment from the stats.
+From the stats, we can interpret that application testing plays a severe role in software development and deployment.
 In the application testing industry, there are professionals known as QA testers.

-QA is a Quality Assurance process in which the main job of the tester is to test applications find any bugs and make sure that the end product is a well tested and well-developed product for end consumers.
+QA is a Quality Assurance process in which the main job of the tester is to test applications, find any bugs and ensure that the end product is a well-tested and well-developed product for end consumers.
 This QA process involves different processes, such as cloud applications, standard software, and other applications, such as game and productivity software.

 As mentioned, there are various QAs that have become essential tools for one of the processes, which is HTTP/s traffic monitoring.
 In the upcoming section, we will see how the QA tester uses the web debugging proxy as a tool to debug the error in the web application.

-The process in words may look simple in that you just scan the request and response and you’re done.
+The word process may look simple in that you just scan the request and response, and you’re done.
 But in reality, it is much more complex.
 Imagine how many requests and responses are transmitted to the server per second.
 Millions of users access the information simultaneously (this may vary due to time differences).

 A network issue is not an easy task to track and resolve in a short amount of time.
 Luckily, some tools help you ease the difficulties of fixing the issue.
 Since the web application is your business front, you have to make sure that you resolve the issue as fast as possible.

 So, now that you have some basic idea about the web debugging process, how do proxies help to implement the web debugging process?
-Meaning, what is the role of proxies in the web debugging or application testing process.
+What is the role of proxies in web debugging or application testing?

-With a proxy, you can bypass the filters of the website or entertainment site to access geo-restricted content.
+You can bypass the website or entertainment site filters with a proxy to access geo-restricted content.
 Proxies have several applications, such as web scraping, accessing geo-restricted content, and SEO marketing.
 The application testing process is one of the applications of the proxies.

 Another important thing to note is that you cannot use all proxies in all situations.
-For example, a gaming console usually does not support VPNs, so to access geo-restricted content, you have to choose a proxy that has HTTP protocols.
+For example, a gaming console usually does not support VPNs, so you must choose a proxy with HTTP protocols to access geo-restricted content.
 Most web applications and networking services usually interact with each other using the HTTP protocol.
 So, you have to make sure that your proxies support your application.

-Now you know what a proxy is and how it helps to mask your IP address, as well as restrict people from knowing your location, the next question is what we can do with proxies for application testing?
+Now you know what a proxy is and how it helps mask your IP address and restrict people from knowing your location, the next question is, what can we do with proxies for application testing?